pingidentity/pingidentity-devops-getting-started/docs/deployHelm.md

         ping-devops generate devops-secret | kubectl -apply -f -
         ```

-   * ***CURRENTLY TBD*** - Using license file - In a controlled environment, the helm chart can be run with a valid license file.
-Add the license file as a secret as shown (example using pingfederate):

-        ```shell

-        kubectl create secret generic pingfederate-license --from-file ./pingfederate.lic

-        # You will need to include values (see --set below) when you install a chart
-        # instructing the install to use the license secret.
-Addtionaly, you can
-        # include that licenseSecretName in a values.yaml file passed with the -f option

-        helm install \
-            pingfederate \
-            --set licenseSecretName=pingfederate-license \
-            --set global.envs.PING_IDENTITY_ACCEPT_EULA=YES \
-            ping-devops/pingfederate
-        ```

 2. Install Helm

    * Installing on MacOS (or linux with brew)